zincio/apidocs/source/includes/_object_reference.md

 --------- | ---- | -----------
 addon | Boolean | Whether or not the product is an addon item that can only be purchased in a bundle condition | String | The condition of the product.
-Possible values are `New`, `Refurbished`, `Used - Like New`, `Used - Very Good`, `Used - Good`, `Used - Acceptable`, `Unacceptable`. greytext | String | (Amazon only) The shipping text provided by the seller handling_days_max | Number | The maximum number of days required for shipping and handling handling_days_min | Number | The minimum number of days required for shipping and handling international | Boolean | Whether or not the product ships from outside of the United States member_only | Boolean | (Costco only) Whether or not the purchase must be from a Costco Member merchant_id | String | The merchant's unique identifier for the product offerlisting_id | String | (Amazon only).
-The unique identifier that identifies an item sold by any merchant on Amazon price | Number | The price of the item, not including shipping ship_price | Number | The price of the shipping for the item prime | Boolean | (Amazon only).
-Whether or not the product ships using Amazon Prime prime_only | Boolean | (Amazon only).
-Whether or not the product only ships using Amazon Prime seller_name | String | The name of the seller of the current offer seller_num_ratings | Number | The number of ratings that the seller has accumulated seller_percent_positive | Number | Number between 0 and 100 denoting the percentage of positive ratings the seller has received
+Possible values are `New`, `Refurbished`, `Used - Like New`, `Used - Very Good`, `Used - Good`, `Used - Acceptable`, `Unacceptable`. handling_days.max | Number | The maximum number of days required for shipping and handling handling_days.min | Number | The minimum number of days required for shipping and handling international | Boolean | Whether or not the product ships from outside of the United States offer_id | String | (Amazon only).
+The unique identifier that identifies an item sold by any merchant on Amazon price | Number | The price of the item, not including shipping in cents. marketplace_fulfilled | Boolean | Whether or not the product ships direct from retailer.
+For Amazon, this indicates if the item is shipped with Prime shipping. seller.id | String | The merchant's unique identifier for the product seller.name | String | The name of the seller of the current offer seller.num_ratings | Number | The number of ratings that the seller has accumulated seller.percent_positive | Number | Number between 0 and 100 denoting the percentage of positive ratings the seller has received shipping_options[].price | Number | The cost to ship the item in cents shipping_options[].delivery_days.min | Number | The minimum time in days it might take for the item to be delivered shipping_options[].delivery_days.max | Number | The maximum time in days it might take for the item to be delivered shipping_options[].name | Number | The name of the shipping option prime_only | Boolean | (Amazon only).
+Whether or not the product only ships using Amazon Prime member_only | Boolean | (Costco only) Whether or not the purchase must be from a Costco Member

 ## Tracking object